 Machine translation (MT) gets a lot of attention.
 But, even as machine learning, engine performance and quality improves, many questions still surround MT and its suitability for various translation needs.

-- Do these tools work equally well across all languages, such as those spoken in Europe, Asia and the Middle East?
+- Do these tools work equally well across all languages?

 - How well does MT translate creative, technical or eCommerce content?

 - Can MT be used effectively in a professional setting for business content?

 Whether or not MT is a smart option generally depends on language requirements and the type and volume of your content.
 There are many MT options available — from open source to proprietary vendors.
 Some are free and others require significant investment.